cassiocappellari/transactions-viewer-v2-client/README.md

 # 🚀 Features

 - 📃 List transactions
-- 📆 Filter transactions by date range (start month / end month)
+- 📆 Filter transactions by date range (YYYY/MM)
 - 🔎 Verify transaction details
-- 📦 Import transactions CSV files (back-end service)
+- 📦 Import transactions CSV files (API service)

 You can test the features by sending the GraphQL Queries or HTTP Requests through the button bellow: